 If you will be studying in Sweden for more than three months and you are not an EU citizen, you need a residence permit.
 If you will be studying for less than three months, you may need a visa instead.

 The quickest and easiest way of applying for a residence permit to study at universities and colleges in Sweden is to apply online.
-Online applications go directly to the Swedish Migration Board and are given priority.
-Regardless of how you apply, your permit must have been granted before you leave for Sweden.
+Online applications go directly to the Swedish Migration Agency and are given priority.
+Regardless of how you apply, your permit must be granted before you can enter Sweden.

-A family member (e.g. husband/wife and unmarried children under 18) may be granted a residence permit for the same period as the student, on condition that they meet the requirements specified.
-Family members who are granted a residence permit need a residence permit card.
+A family member (e.g. husband/wife, common law spouse and unmarried children under 18) may be granted a residence permit for the same period as the student, on condition that they meet the requirements specified.
+Family members who are granted a residence permit also need a residence permit card.

 Read more about residence permits for family members on the Swedish Migration Agency's website.

 If you are granted a residence permit, you will receive a residence permit card.
 It may take up to four weeks to process your residence permit card after your application has been granted and biometrics provided.
 It is NOT recommended for you to purchase any tickets before you received your residence permit card.

 You can find more information about the residence permit card under How to receive your decision and residence permit card (Link) and the website of the Swedish Migration Agency.